Farmer Friends: Part III

 Established in 2016.
 Family owned and operated by Jenn Cudmore and Rob Rombouts.
 Advocates for local food production and big fans of craft beer.
 They were looking for a small healthy piece of land for years, until they finally found a perfect place to start their new passion project: a hop farm.
 They started with trial crops for a few years, until last year they commercialize their first two acres, increasing that with two more in 2017.
 They are hoping to keep growing for the years to come.
 They currently grow Cascade, Centennial and Zeus.
 One of their many happy customers are the folks at London Brewing Co-Op, who uses their locally grown hops for special seasonal brews during the summer months.

-The Vanderborre family have a long history of fruit farming.
-Maurice Vanderborre immigrated from Belgium in 1959 and started his first farm in 1964, the 'Vanderborre Fruit Farm'.
+The Vandenborre family have a long history of fruit farming.
+Maurice Vandenborre immigrated from Belgium in 1959 and started his first farm in 1964, the 'Vandenborre Fruit Farm'.
 Expanding into a second piece of land a few years later.
 Today, some fifty years later, Maurice still runs his farms with the help of his daughter, Ingrid, her husband Lino and their two daughters - Maurice's beloved granddaughters.

 Their land is dedicated mainly to different varieties of apples, but they also grow sweet cherries, raspberries and the most incredible peaches, the family favourites!